COLUMN: Librarians make masks, offer tech help by phone

 It’s been great to check in and hear how our patrons are doing, and to be able to offer some assistance.
 If you haven’t heard from us yet, please don’t hesitate to give us a call!

-The closure of the library building has been extended through April 30th.
-The county continues to evaluate the situation, and updates on building closure and alternative services are posted on the Sarasota County Library website.
+The closure of the library building has been extended through April 30.
+Sarasota County Government continues to evaluate the situation.
+Updates on building closure and alternative services are posted on the Sarasota County Library website.

-In the meantime, you can call Elsie Quirk directly at 941-861-1203 with questions about anything at all, including if you don’t know who to call about a question.
-While all of the technology resources available to us are a boon for social distancing, they can also be overwhelming.
+Meanwhile, you can call Elsie Quirk Library directly at 941-861-1203 with questions about anything at all, including if you don’t know who to call about a question.
+While all of the technology resources available publicly are a boon for social distancing, they also can be overwhelming.

 Post a comment as